LUMC/sentinel/src/sphinx/devs_tutorial_controllers.rst

 RunsController
 --------------

-The updates that we need to do on the ``RunsController`` is quite minimum.
+The updates that we need to do on the ``RunsController`` are quite minimum.
 First, we need to instantiate a copy of our ``MapleRunsProcessor`` in it, and then make sure the ``POST /runs`` endpoint recognizes ``Maple``.

 To instantiate ``MapleRunsProcessor``, you must first import the processor in the top of the file: